learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 import numpy as np

 # Write a function to take in an iterable, calculate the mean and subtract the mean value
-# from each element , creating and returning a new list.
+# from each element, creating and returning a new list.

 def mean_normalize(var):